 The FileManager uploads files and keeps track of all the uploaded files names during a session.
 To send data with the FileManager, you need to create either a SdlFile or Sdl Artwork object.
-Both SdlFile s and SdlArtwork s can be created with a Uri, byte[], or resourceld.
+Both SdlFile s and SdlArtwork s can be created with using filePath, or byte[].

 '''

-SdlArtwork artwork = new SdlArtwork("image_name", FileType.GRAPHIC_PNG, image,
+SdlArtwork artwork = new SdlArtwork("image_name", FileType.GRAPHIC_PNG, image, false);

-false);

 sdlManager.getFileManager().uploadFile(artwork, new CompletionListener() {

 @Override

 public void onComplete(boolean success) {

 if (success){

 // Image Upload Successful

 }

 }

 });

 '''